oaishi/3DScene_from_text/README.md

 ```

 ## Dataset Generation
+Our dataset is generated on top of the CLEVR dataset.
+The CLEVR dataset includes some JSON files that include all the scenes they used.
+We take these JSON files and generate 13 kinds of scene descriptions for each of these files.
+Follow these steps to generate the dataset:

 * Download the [CLEVR dataset](https://dl.fbaipublicfiles.com/clevr/CLEVR_CoGenT_v1.0_no_images.zip)
 * Pass the JSON file path to [line 5](https://github.com/oaishi/3DScene_from_text/blob/master/description_generation/generate_description_numpy.py#L5)
 * If you want to generate image descriptions, use the templates from [description_template_numpy.py file](https://github.com/oaishi/3DScene_from_text/blob/master/description_generation/description_template_numpy.py), and for video descriptions, use the templates from [description_template_video_numpy.py file](https://github.com/oaishi/3DScene_from_text/blob/master/description_generation/video_descriptions/description_template_video_numpy.py) in [line 1](https://github.com/oaishi/3DScene_from_text/blob/master/description_generation/generate_description_numpy.py#L1)